-The 2nd of May is marked as Truffles Day.
+The 2nd of May is Truffles Day.

 In Uzès, France, Truffle Day is held on the third Sunday of January.
 The market place in Place aux Herbes is full of vendors, displays and food, including omelettes made on the spot garnished with shaved black truffles.
 Truffle hunters give demonstrations of how pigs and dogs find truffles in the ground.

-A few people say Truffle Day is near Christmas, the 13th of December, but every reference to that date appears to be chocolate truffles.
+A few people say Truffle Day is near Christmas, the 13th of December, but every reference to that date appears to be candy chocolate truffles.

 The earliest print reference CooksInfo has found to a Truffles Day in May dates from 2009: